Keyboard shortcuts

 • Paths are resolved via ancestor-walk canonicalization to prevent traversal attacks on non-existing paths.

-• glob results are filtered post-match to exclude files outside the sandbox.
+• find_path results are filtered post-match to exclude entries outside the sandbox.

 See Security for details on the path validation mechanism.